 Treatment: Biceps tendonitis is the most common problem seen in the long head of the biceps.
 It can often be treated with anti-inflammatories, ice and rest.
 In chronic cases, injection, NSAIDs and/or therapy may be needed.
 Many partial and even complete tears can be treated without surgery.
 A well performed physical exam by an orthopedic surgeon and an X-ray of the shoulder are often the best ways to see what treatment is most appropriate and rule out other problems with the shoulder.
-Occasionally there is a structural issue, and tenolysis (release of the tendon sheath), an arthroscopic decompression of the shoulder or a tendonotomy (release of the tendon itself) or tenodesis (removing the diseased segment of tendon and moving the tendon to a new location that preserves function while relieving the pain) may be required.
+Occasionally there is a structural issue, and tenolysis (release of the tendon sheath), an arthroscopic decompression of the shoulder or a tendonotomy (release of the tendon to a new location that preserves function while relieving the pain) may be required.